a-projects/go-memorycache/README.md

 	// cast result and print to console fmt.Printf(res.(string))

-	// close cache instance, all chache data will be writen to StoreFile file cache.Close()
+	// close cache instance, all chache data will be writen to FileName file cache.Close()
 }
 ```